wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-virtual-desktops/includes/4-configure-windows-365.md

  -  Images with pre-installed Microsoft 365 Apps: Microsoft 365 Apps and Teams optimizations are already installed.
  -  Images with OS optimizations: These are Windows Enterprise images optimized for improved performance on virtualized environments and on lower end hardware configurations.

 As most device configurations are applied through configuration policies, these base images should be sufficient for many organizations.
 However, if a custom image is needed, you can create and upload up to 20 custom generalized images.
 The custom image must be added to your Azure subscription before it can be used with Windows 365.
-Once that's done, sign in to the Microsoft Endpoint Manager admin center, select **Devices** &gt; **Windows 365** &gt; **Device images** &gt; **Add**.
+Once that's done, sign in to the Microsoft Endpoint Manager admin center, select **Devices** > **Windows 365** > **Device images** > **Add**.
 Select an image from the available list, and select **Add**.

 ### Create provisioning policies